-Radio reporter ordered to testify in assault trial connected to BLM protest
+Radio reporter compelled to testify in Wisconsin senator’s assault trial

 Chali Pittman, a reporter and news and public affairs director for WORT-FM, was one of three journalists subpoenaed on Aug.
 5, 2021, to testify at the upcoming trial of two women charged with assault in Madison, Wisconsin.